Nursing Program Admissions

 Take the TEAS Test

-NOTICE: Learn more about a remote TEAS testing option available through the Assessment Center.
+NOTICE: Learn more about TEAS testing at Assessment Center.

 TEAS test scores will need to be scanned and submitted during the application process.
 Failure to include TEAS test score will result in denial of application.